Skip To Main Content

 Free Breakfast & Lunch

-All Creighton students are able to receive breakfast & lunch at no cost during the 2024-2025 school year.
+All Creighton students are able to receive breakfast & lunch at no cost during the 2025-2026 school year.
+If students bring food from home, they are still welcome to participate in school breakfast and lunch at no cost.
 No application required.
-If students would like to purchase healthy snacks during lunch we encourage you to pre-load funds to your students' LINQ Connect account at linqconnect.com
+If students would like to purchase healthy snacks during lunch we encourage you to pre-load funds to your students' LINQ Connect account at linqconnect.com.
+Cash is also accepted.

 Important Links